The Primary Difference Between Recruiters and Sourcers

 You can have one team member taking on the jobs of two people and struggling with both.
 That tends to create a lot of slowdowns and inefficient mistakes.
 Ideally, you can also hire two people to do one job each.
 Then, they can each do their specified job more effectively, and the entire team benefits.

-By having both a sourcer and recruiter on a team, the sourcer can focus on passive applicant opportunities, and the recruiter can focus on managing more direct recruitment.
+By having a sourcer and recruiter on a team, the sourcer can focus on passive applicant opportunities, and the recruiter can focus on managing more direct recruitment.

 Talent Acquisition Lifecycle